-Leo and I went out this annual backpacking snow trip to Loch Leven Lakes Area.
-The forecast was significant snow all day so we decided to pick this spot since it is right off of a major highway and we knew the roads would be open even if conditions got pretty bad.
-You do not need a permit to camp but you do need a fire permit so get one at the ranger station at the Big Bend Visitor Center located just West of the trailhead.
-I know a fire permit in the snow.
+Leo and I decided to get in a snow trip to the Loch Leven Lakes Area.
+The forecast was significant snow all day, so we decided to pick this spot since it is right off of a major highway .
+We knew the roads would be open even if conditions got pretty bad.
+You do not need a permit to camp but you do need a fire permit so get one at the ranger station at the Big Bend Visitor Center located just west of the trailhead.
+I know a fire permit in the snow...
 I don't make the rules, just follow them.
 I am sure that you will not see a ranger and even if some ranger decided to come see your snow kitchen he wouldn't ask for a fire permit.
-The Trailhead is located off the Big Bend exit from Interstate 80.
+The trailhead is located off the Big Bend exit from Interstate 80.
 When we got to the trailhead there was already quite a bit of snow falling.
-Parking at this trailhead can be quite full so get there early or you are going to have to park down the road.
-There is a small amount of parking at the ranger station.
+This can be a busy trailhead so get there early or you are going to have to park down the road.
+There is also a small amount of parking at the ranger station.
 If you go in the summer I hear the weekends are crowded up at the lakes.
 I went during the week and it was nice.
 See this trip.
 In the winter we usually just hike in a little ways and spend time playing in the snow (building kitchens, caves, sledding, etc).
-See map below for approximate location and summer trail marked.
+See map below for approximate location and summer trail.

 Here is a shot of Leo on the way in.
 There are a few steep sections to traverse before you get to the railroad tracks.
 Be very careful if you are venturing over the tracks.
 Snow is an excellent insulator and that means it absorbs the sound of trains coming down the hill very fast.
 It is not as simple as looking both ways in the snow.

 This is a tree near where we set up camp.
 The snow level was not as high as we had hoped.
 As I write this am sure the snow level is much higher now.